Cecilie Fjellhoy thought she had met her prince charming when she matched on Tinder with Simon Leviev.

 He now faces extradition to Israel, where he was indicted in 2011 on theft, forgery and fraud charges unrelated to Fjellhoy but he fled the country before he was set to stand trial.

 According to the U.S. Federal Trade Commission, internet-facilitated romance scams, also known as confidence fraud, is the number one type of consumer fraud in the U.S. Around the world, victims of confidence fraud lose billions of dollars each year, according to the FBI.

-For Fjellhoy, she said her romance with Hyuat started out innocently enough.
+Fjellhoy, who shared her story with “Nightline” earlier this year, said her romance with Hayut started out innocently enough.